 Modifier option Description -or Creates a data source for the iAnywhere Solutions Oracle driver when specified with the -c option.
 For example: dbdsn -w MyOracleDSN -or -c Userid=DBA;Pass- word=sql;SID=abcd;ArraySize=500;ProcResults=y You can specify the -cl option with the -or option to obtain a list of the connection parameters for the iAnywhere Solutions Oracle driver.
-See SQL Anywhere 11.0.1 > MobiLink - Server Administration > MobiLink Reference > iAnywhere Solutions ODBC drivers for MobiLink > iAnywhere Solutions Oracle driver.
-Note that Sybase IQ does not support MobiLink. -q Quiet.
+See MobiLink - Server Administration > MobiLink Reference > iAny- where Solutions ODBC drivers for MobiLink > iAnywhere Solutions 12 - Oracle ODBC driver. -q Quiet.
 Do not print the informational banner. -v Verbose.
 Format the output of the list over several lines, as a table. -va Verbose All.
 Print connection parameters in same format as -v, but also include other hidden parameters.
 Use this option to display ODBC driver qualifier needed for remote data access on those UNIX platforms that support such access, or for some third-party driver managers. -у Automatically delete or overwrite each file without prompting you for confirmation.

-Table 25. iqdsn details-options
+Table 28. iqdsn details-options